-Our patient had bilateral cervical lymphadenopathy, massive painful ascites, protein-losing enteropathy and intestinal pseudo-obstruction which all could be rare manifestations of SLE.^{2, 4-7} Lymphadenopathy could be seen in the course of SLE and is indicative of active disease.1 Generalized Lymphadenopathy is commonly observed in infections (viral, bacterial, fungal, parasitic and rickettsial), immunological diseases (Kikuchi-Fujimoto's disease, sarcoidosis and Castleman's disease) and malignancies (Hodgkin and non-Hodgkin lymphoma, leukemia and some non-hematologic malignancies).1, ^{8, 9} Histopathological findings of SLE in lymph nodes are non-specific and include follicular hyperplasia and diffuse infiltration of immunoblasts and plasma cells with increased vascularity.1 peritoneal disease are among main risk factors.
-Portal hypertension causes a transudate ascites with a SAAG >1.1 due to increased vascular hydrostatic pressure, whereas peritoneal damage (inflammatory or neoplastic) produces an exudate ascites with SAAG <1.1 due to vessel hyperpermeability (the same as our patient).^{2, 5, 10, 11} In SLE, ascites may result from aggregation of lymphocytes and plasma cells, deposition of immune complexes in the peritoneum, activation of complement system and peritoneal vasculitis.
-Therefore, lupus ascites is usually exudative and demands an extensive investigation.^{2, 5, 6, 11}
+Our patient had bilateral cervical lymphadenopathy, massive painful ascites, protein-losing enteropathy and intestinal pseudo-obstruction which all could be rare manifestations of SLE.2, 4-7 Lymphadenopathy could be seen in the course of SLE and is indicative of active disease.
+Generalized Lymphadenopathy is commonly observed in infections (viral, bacterial, fungal, parasitic and rickettsial), immunological diseases (Kikuchi-Fujimoto's disease, sarcoidosis and Castleman's disease) and malignancies (Hodgkin and non-Hodgkin lymphoma, leukemia and some non-hematologic malignancies)., Histopathological findings of SLE in lymph nodes are non-specific and include follicular hyperplasia and diffuse infiltration of immunoblasts and plasma cells with increased vascularity.

+In the case of ascites, the first step is to analyze the fluid determining the serum ascitic albumin gradient (SAAG).
+There are different factors involved in the complex pathogenesis of ascites.
+Portal hypertension and peritoneal disease are among main risk factors.
+Portal hypertension causes a transudate ascites with a SAAG >1.1 due to increased vascular hydrostatic pressure, whereas peritoneal damage (inflammatory or neoplastic) produces an exudate ascites with SAAG <1.1 due to vessel hyperpermeability (the same as our patient).2, 5, 10, 11 In SLE, ascites may result from aggregation of lymphocytes and plasma cells, deposition of immune complexes in the peritoneum, activation of complement system and peritoneal vasculitis.
+Therefore, lupus ascites is usually exudative and demands an extensive investigation.2, 5, 6, 11